Entanglement and charge-sharpening transitions in U(1) symmetric monitored quantum circuits: Introduction

 Given the central role of scrambling in the measurement-induced transition, it is natural to ask how the transition (and the entangling phase) are affected if one constrains the scrambling dynamics by imposing symmetries or conservation laws.
-This question remains largely open, despite recent hints that symmetries may allow for distinct volume-law entangled states of matter~\cite{2021arXiv210209164B}.
 Even in the absence of measurements, conservation laws severely constrain the scrambling of local operators~\cite{PhysRevX.8.031058,PhysRevX.8.031057,Friedman2019}.
 Moreover, conservation laws can parametrically slow down entanglement growth.
 For example, the dynamics of the R\'enyi entropies

 (with $\rho_A$ the reduced density matrix of a subsystem $A$) in systems with a conserved charge have been shown to grow sub-ballistically as $S_{n>1} \sim \sqrt{t}$~\cite{Rakovszky2019,Huang2019,Zhou2020,Rakovszky2020,Znidaric2020}, while the von Neumann entropy remains linear in time $S_1 \sim t$.
 These results suggest that slow hydrodynamic modes might fundamentally alter, not just the nature of the measurement-induced phase transition, but also the nature of the entangling phase.
+General arguments and numerical studies of both Clifford and non-interacting fermion circuits give evidence that symmetries enable distinct phases of volume-law-entangled dynamics~\cite{2021arXiv210209164B}, which would be fundamentally impossible in thermal equilibrium.
+Despite this work, many fundamental questions about the nature and phase structure and universal properties of measurement-induced phases and critical phenomena in volume-law entangled matter with symmetries remain unanswered -- in large part due to the absence of tractable analytic and numerical approaches for analyzing disorder-averaged quantum circuits with generic (computationally-universal) gate sets.